bitagoras/xtype-python/README.md

 }

 # Write data to file
-with xtype.File("xtype-data.bin", 'w') as xf:
+with xtype.File("xtype-data.xtype", 'w') as xf:
     xf.write(data)

 # Read data from file
-with xtype.File("xtype-data.bin", 'r') as xf:
+with xtype.File("xtype-data.xtype", 'r') as xf:
     read_data = xf.read()
     print(read_data)
 ```

-The data stored in `xtype-data.bin` has 208 Bytes.
+The data stored in `xtype-data.xtype` has 208 Bytes.

 ### Sequential Writing